 What to do if you’ve been declined life insurance

-Don't fret - you can still find cover from other providers.
+Don't fret - you could still find cover from other providers.
 Compare quotes now to get started.

 Don’t be disheartened if your first life insurance application was unsuccessful.
 Different insurers have their own application criteria and assessments of risks, so it doesn’t mean you’ll be refused again.
-You should, however, heed our advice on how to proceed to ensure you can still access the best life insurance deals on the market.
+However, you should make note of the information we give here to help you when reapplying after being declined.